nojhan/liquidprompt/docs/install.rst

    Check in your ``.bashrc`` that the :envvar:`PROMPT_COMMAND` variable is not set, or else the prompt will not be available.
-If you must set it or use a add-on that sets it, make sure to set :envvar:`PROMPT_COMMAND` **before** you source Liquidprompt to avoid history and timing issues.
+If you must set it or use a add-on that sets it, make sure to set :envvar:`PROMPT_COMMAND` **before** you source Liquid Prompt to avoid history and timing issues.
 Do not export :envvar:`PROMPT_COMMAND`.

 Next up are the :doc:`config`.